Friday, 28 June 2024

 TEMPLE TIMINGS

-The temple will be kept opened between 08.00 hrs to 12.00 hrs and 17.00 hrs to 20.00 hrs.
+The temple will be kept open between 08.00 hrs and 12.00 hrs and between 17.00 hrs and 20.00 hrs.

 CONTACT DETAILS

-The land line number +91 may be contacted for further details.
+The landline number +91 may be contacted for further details.

 HOW TO REACH

-Nearest Railway station is Nanguneri.
+The nearest Railway station is Nanguneri.

-LOCATION OF THE TEMPLE : CLICK HERE
+LOCATION OF THE TEMPLE: CLICK HERE

-Dwajasthambam with Gold plated kavacham
+Dwajasthambam with gold-plated kavacham

 Narasimhar